How can I enable entity detection or redaction in my self-hosted deployment?

 Docker/Podman

 Update your Compose file to use a supported release.
-Update the image tag for API and Engine containers to release-240725
+Update the image tag for API and Engine containers to release-240725 or later.

 Restart the API and Engine containers.